noahehall/theBookOfNoah/0current/hashicorp/terraform.md

     - terraform loads all `.tf` files so it doesnt matter what you name them
   - each configuration must be in its own working directory

-### modules
+### state

-- set of config files in a single directory
-- root module: the root directory containing the configuration files, and any child module directories
-- child modules
-  - terraform will only use the confg files from a single directory,
-  - however, using the `module {}` blocks in a configuration will cause terraform to use configuration in other directories
+- track resourse changes across deployments

 ### providers

-- a plugin that terraform uses to create and manage resources
+- a plugin that terraform uses to create and manage individual units of infrasture
 - multiple providers blocks can be used in a single configuration to manage resources from different providers

+#### registry

+- repository for provider plugins

 #### resources